-Artificial urinary sphincter implantation in men
+Artificial urinary sphincter implantation

 AUS is generally recommended in case of severe urinary incontinence, or if sling implantation has failed to cure or improve your condition.
 AUS has a long-lasting effect and improves your quality of life.